 3. The products and services section

-For example, your waste management services might offer customers collection and disposal of regular household waste, hazardous waste removal services, and recycling and composting services.
+For example, your waste management company might offer customers collection and disposal of regular household waste, hazardous waste removal services, and recycling and composting services.
 This would allow customers to responsibly and safely manage their waste while also reducing their environmental impact and promoting sustainability.

 When drafting this section, you should be precise about the categories of products or services you sell, the clients you are targeting and the channels that you are targeting them through.